What is dry skin and what does it look like on babies and children?

 How to treat dry skin in infants and children

 To treat dry skin in babies and children, non-foaming washing creams such as Eudermic Cleansing Base should be used.
-It is able to clean the leather without eliminating the factors that keep it soft.
-This product is also good as a shampoo to prevent itching on the head due to the application and massage of shampoo.
+It is able to clean the leather without eliminating the factors that keep it soft. this product is also excellent as a shampoo to prevent itching on the head due to the application and massaging of shampoo.

 Avoid using generic moisturizers and creams, as children’s skin rarely tolerates such products.
 Moreover, moisturizers and creams do not resolve dry skin.